sitespeedio/coach/README.md

 ### sitespeed.io 4.0

 The coach is a part of the coming [sitespeed.io 4.0](https://www.sitespeed.io).
-It will be realeased this summer, hallelujah!
+It will be released this summer, hallelujah!

 ### Bookmarklet